oist/optinist/docs/installation.md

 conda activate optinist
 ```
 ### Install mamba
-We use snakemake library, it needs mamba.
+We use snakemake library, it requires mamba.
 On the Anaconda PowerShell Prompt(anaconda3),
 ```
 conda install -n base -c conda-forge mamba